Raulpompa/osticket-prereqs/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Microsoft Azure: For hosting the Windows 10 Virtual Machine.
+- Windows 10: As the operating system for the VM.
-- Internet Information Services (IIS)
+- Internet Information Services (IIS): A web server to host the osTicket application.
+- PHP: For server-side scripting to run osTicket.
+- MySQL: As the database management system to store ticket data.
+- HeidiSQL: A tool for managing and creating MySQL databases.

 <h2>Operating Systems Used </h2>